xmudrenko-del/ComputerSupportSTU/README.md

 # ComputerSupportSTU
-Практические задания по предмету Computer Support (STU, 2025).
+Practical assignments for the subject Computer Support (STU, 2025).